Image

 Bone Regeneration

 Dental implants and other restorative procedures depend on the jawbone being sufficiently strong and thick.
-When periodontal disease has taken hold, the jawbone may have become too thin to successfully support an implant.
-Natural bone regeneration (or bone grafting) is one of the best ways to promote growth and thicken the jawbone.
+When periodontal disease has taken hold, the jawbone may have become too thin to support an implant successfully.
+Natural bone regeneration, also referred to as bone grafting, is one of the most effective methods to encourage growth and increase the thickness of the jawbone.

-Initially, bone grafting material is obtained from elsewhere on the body or from a bone bank.
-The gums are gently pulled back, and an opening is made in the jawbone where the grafting material will be packed in tightly.
-A membrane is used to maintain the shape of the new bone, and tissue stimulating proteins and a platelet-rich growth factor may be applied to promote faster healing.
-The surgical site will be sutured and packed with protective material.
-The bone will naturally regenerate and become strong enough to eventually support an implant.
+Bone grafting material is initially sourced from another body area or a bone bank.
+The gums are carefully retracted, and an incision is made in the jawbone to insert the grafting material, which is securely packed.
+A membrane is placed to preserve the shape of the new bone, and tissue-stimulating proteins, along with platelet-rich growth factors, may be applied to encourage faster healing.
+The surgical site is then sutured and covered with protective material.
+Over time, the bone naturally regenerates, becoming strong enough to support a dental implant.

 Testimonials